starknet-io/starknet-docs/docs/L1-L2 Communication/token-bridge.md

 Once the sequencer completes the block construction, StarkNet’s provers will prove its validity and submit a state update to L1.
 When this happens, the message confirming the funds transfer will be cleared from the StarkNet Core Contract, and the fact that the user has transferred their funds will be part of the now finalized state of StarkNet.
 Note that if the message wasn’t on L1 to begin with (meaning StarkNet “invented” a deposit request), the state update would fail.

-After completing this step, the sequencer collects the desposit fee (to the sequencer, see is just a message fee).
+After completing this step, the sequencer collects the desposit fee (to the sequencer, this is just a message fee).

 ### L2→L1 Transfer (Withdraw)